Updated by April, 2026

 Written by Jason Stoke

 Field service businesses relying solely on ERP systems may face unnecessary challenges or miss out on efficiencies that benefit both field workers and customers.
-Comprehensive enterprise software that combines ERP and CRM capabilities with field service management (FSM) software eliminates critical gaps in service operations.
+Comprehensive enterprise software that unites ERP, CRM, and field service management (FSM) functionality—often called an “ERP field service” or “field service ERP” approach—eliminates critical gaps in service operations while providing a single source of truth for all stakeholders.

 What is ERP for Field Service?